 Most airlines operate with pretty much the same sort of emergency equipment.
 This you will learn in Flight attendant training schools obviously but here is the emergency equipment that you will learn about.
 This is included in more detail in The Secrets of Flight Attendant Interviews

 You will learn all about the:

 You will need to know how many pieces of individual equipment are on board an aircraft type, their stowage position, their pre-flight serviceability checks and their operation.
 Again don’t worry about this as you will learn it all in ground school if you are successful in your application and obviously your interview.
-Application and interview skills are also covered extensively in AIRLINES program.
+Application and interview skills are also covered extensively in Secrets.